Jun0908/Chacha-GPT/README.md

 ### ▶︎Creativity
 **Open Generative AI Platform**
 All information about the generative AI model and image-to-music generation is publicly available.
 This allows users to share conditions for generation and utilize the system for analysis or research purposes.
+While pre-trained models like those used in Deep Learning aim to improve accuracy using test data, the evaluation criteria are singular.
+However, it is challenging to objectively evaluate generative AI, such as in music.
+We aim to create pre-trained models for generative AI that encompass diversity, transparency, and copyright protection.

 **Implementation Status**